shinanhuang/06-3D-RPG/README.md

 [1] The game includes a hand-held item or weapon  with which the player can influence the world [2] The game has a clear objective
 [1] Includes at least one AI agent
+[3] Includes a dialogue conversation with an agent
+[1] Reports the player's score
 ## Created By

 Shinan Huang